pmhenry/VCFriend/README.md

 	-o [ --output ] 	Name of Output File

   PAT-MATCH:
-	Searches VCF file or variant matrix (vcf_mat output) for patterns of presence/absence for variants among genomes.
+	Searches VCF file or variant matrix (matrix output) for patterns of presence/absence for variants among genomes.
 Returns file with list of variants matching the designated pattern ofpresence/absence.
 For patterns, 1's indicate that variant must be present in given genoms while 0's indicate absence.
 N's exclude the genome from the pattern match.
 N's in pattern mean sample is ignored.
 Y's require that a genotype call is made for the sample. .'s correspond to no genotype calls in the VCF.

   	OPTIONS:
 	-i [ --input ] 		Input VCF File or Matrix